dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/Submission/make_your_own_predictions_README.md

 ## Room for Improvement
 I think that this generator could be much better if it had access to a larger database of Dr. Seuss books.
 However, I was unable to find more (free) text files containing his rhymes.
-However, I still think that this generator is already pretty decent.
+I still think that this generator is already pretty decent.